 Measuring the economic resilience of a community or region, including the actions taken to foster resilience, will vary depending on the assets and vulnerabilities of each region.
 Two common measures are the degree of regional income equality (i.e., how evenly income is distributed across a regional population) and the degree of regional economic diversification (i.e., degree to which economic activity is spread across sectors).
 Regardless of the specific types of data collected and measures used, it may be helpful to benchmark data collected against national averages to help identify trends and better inform the development of key strategies.

-Recommended Resources: See the University of California Berkeley’s Network on Building Resilient Regions at http://brr.berkeley.edu/ for general information on resilience and specifics on measuring resilience through the Resilience Capacity Index (RCI).
+Recommended Resources: See the University of Southern California and the University of California Berkeley’s Network on Building Resilient Regions at https://dornsife.usc.edu/pere/building-resilient-regions/ for general information on resilience and specifics on measuring resilience through the Resilience Capacity Index (RCI).
 As a means to gauge a region’s ability to effectively respond to a future stress, the RCI identifies regional strengths and weaknesses, and provides regional leaders with the ability to compare their region’s capacity profile to that of other metropolitan areas.
 In addition, see the Economic Diversity in Appalachia tool at http://economicdiversityinappalachia.creconline.org/ for one method of determining industry, employment, and occupational diversity by region across the United States.